-a Pulley 4. the model is well shown in the illustration of the jib I is effected from the handle passes Pulley 3 Pulley 5 on the 6 which, after round a Pulley The swinging of the jib 1 is effect by means of a Cord coupling a Round a larger Pulley 5 on the continuous Cord 6 which, after The frame of two Pinions the Motor latter on t Rounce Cora Continuous Cora Continuous Cora Continuous Truley 7, passes round a runce, spindle 7, passes round a runce, spindle 6 the jib.
+The frame of the model is well shown in the illustration.
+The swinging of the jib 1 is effected from the handle 2 by means of a Cord coupling a Pulley 3 to a Pulley 4.
+Round a larger Pulley 5 on the same shaft passes a continuous Cord 6 which, after winding round guide Pulley 7, passes round a Pulley 8 fixed on the central spindle of the jib.